Story of Ted Weisgal and Leisure Learning Unlimited

 "No", I told her.
 "I don't have a clue how to teach Western

-Donna frowned.
+Deborah frowned.
 This wasn't the answer she wanted.
 She was definitely

 uncomfortable with Mr. Stevens' sense of humor.